ruipasilva/MealsPlanner/README.md

 ### **Please note this is a work in progress**

+The current API only allows 10 calls per minute.

 ## Introduction

 This is my first app built in UIKit.
 I've focused on SwiftUI since the beginning but realised UIKit isn't going anywhere and is still crucial to iOS development.